-Obregonia, the Artichoke Cactus, is a genus of cacti with a single species, Obregonia denegrii.
+Obregonia, commonly known as Artichoke Cactus, is a genus of cacti with a single species, Obregonia denegrii.
 It is found only within the Valley of Jaumave in the state of Tamaulipas in eastern Mexico.
-The Artichoke Cactus is found in semi-desert and shrubland at elevations of around 1970 – 2300 feet (600 – 700 m) above sea level.
+The Artichoke Cactus is found in semi-desert and shrubland at elevations of around 1970 to 2300 feet (600 to 700 m) above sea level.
 It is often found on rocky, gentle slopes in limestone gravel.

 This small cactus is just visible above the surface of the ground, as the heads emerge only slightly from the larger underground root system.
 The distinctive appearance of the head, which has given rise to the common name of "Artichoke Cactus", is formed by the spirally arranged, erect tubercles.
-At the tip of each, there are 3 – 4 flexible spines.
-White flowers emerge from the centre of the whorl of tubercles, and these develop into whitish-brown fruits if cross-pollination is successful.
+At the tip of each, there are 3 to 4 flexible spines.
+White flowers emerge from the center of the whorl of tubercles and these develop into whitish-brown fruits if cross-pollination is successful.

-Light: Requires ful sun to develop good compact growth.
+Light: Requires full sun to develop good compact growth.

-Water: Use water sparingly from March till October and keep perfectly dry in winter.
+Water: Use water sparingly from spring to fall and keep perfectly dry in winter.

 Soil: Very well drained soil with little organic material (peat, humus).

-Almost exclusively by seeds.
-But the seedlings are tiny and very slow growing and at first they take one or two years to reach the diameter of 0.1 – 0.2 inch (3 – 5 mm).
+It is propagated almost exclusively by seeds.
+But the seedlings are tiny and very slow-growing and at first they take 1 or 2 years to reach the diameter of 0.2 inch (0.5 cm).

 Subscribe to Receive News and Updates from World of Succulents: